Commit451/Untriggered/README.md

 findViewById(R.id.button).setOnClickListener(new View.OnClickListener() {
     @Override
     public void onClick(View v) {
-        //checkbox will be set, no one will be triggered.
+        //checkbox will be set, onCheckChanged will not be triggered.
 All is well checkBox.setCheckedUntriggered(!checkBox.isChecked());
     }
 });